jacobdgm/jacobdgm/README.md

-## Jacob deGroot-Maggetti
+## jacobdgm

-Hi, I'm Jacob dGM!
+Hi, I'm Jacob deGroot-Maggetti!
 I'm a web developer, learner and musician.

 ### I'm a programmer